prateek3636/is-target-string-valid/README.md

 ***or***
 ab + "abc" + c = ab**abc**c

-So from given example if you can see, Target String - "aabcbc" is equal to the above strings, So we need to return true.
+So from given example if you can see, Target String - "aabcbc" is equal to the above target strings, So we need to return true.

 If it is not equal then just return false.